Profile of the "Student Participation/Student Job" staff

 Its main purpose is to deepen friendships and connections between student Tomonkai across the country while providing a place for activities.

-In our activities, we work in cooperation with the staff of Student Affairs Section and many Alumnus (graduates).
-Although the time and frequency of our activities are irregular, we plan to hold meetings and hold frequent activities during events such as the "new students Welcome Party" in April, the "Onobori-san Tour" in May, the "Inamon Hometown Party" in September, the "Inamon Festival" in late October, and the "Waseda Festival" in November.
+In our activities, we work in cooperation with staff from Student Affairs Section and many alumni (graduates).
+The time and frequency of activities are irregular, but we plan to hold meetings and hold frequent activities around events such as the "new students Welcome Party" in April, the "Onobori-san Tour" in May, the "Inamon Hometown Party" in September, the "Inamon Festival" in late October, and the "WASEDASAI" in November.

-Right photo: At the "Waseda Festival 2023," a quiz competition was planned in collaboration with the Waseda Festival management staff.
-Student Tomonkai from Okayama, Kagoshima, Tohoku, Niigata, Hiroshima, Hokkaido, Yamaguchi, and Yamanashi participated as questioners, asking questions about their prefectures, and those with the most correct answers received local specialties as prizes.
+Photo on the right: At the "WASEDASAI 2023," a quiz competition was planned in collaboration with WASEDASAI staff.
+Student Tomonkai from Okayama, Kagoshima, Tohoku, Niigata, Hiroshima, Hokkaido, Yamaguchi, and Yamanashi participated as questioners, asking questions about their respective prefectures, and those with the most correct answers received local specialties as prizes.

 Q. Please tell us what you felt through the activities.

-I realized how difficult it is to get people interested and motivated.
-There are many attractive student club at Waseda, and it is very difficult to get people interested in the activities of the All-Waseda Federation and the Student Tomonkai.
-The appeal of the Student Tomonkai is that you can talk about your hometown with people from the same area.
-For example, you may have attended the same cram school, gone to the same library, or eaten the same food in your hometown.
-In addition, you can interact with many Alumnus who have returned to their hometowns and are doing well.
-Also, if we become more active, I think one of the attractions will be being able to interact with Student Tomonkai members from other prefectures who were born and raised in completely different environments that we would never have been involved with.
+I felt the difficulty of getting people interested and motivating them.
+There are many attractive student club in Waseda, and it is very difficult to get people interested in the activities of Zenporen and students Tomonkai.
+Students Tomonkai are attracted to the fact that they can talk about their hometowns with people from the same hometowns.
+For example, they attended the same cram school, went to the same library, had the same meals together that they used to eat in their hometown....
+In addition, you may be able to interact with many alumni people who have returned to their hometowns and are active in their hometowns.
+If we become more active, another attraction will be the opportunity to interact with students Tomonkai from other prefectures who were born and raised in completely different environments that we were not supposed to be involved with.

-I also learned that basic things like reporting and contacting each other are the most important.
-In the All Japan Federation of Waseda Students, we communicate with various people, such as each student Tomonkai, Alumnus, and Student Affairs Section.
-If we miss this part, the activity itself will not progress, so I learned the importance of working steadily.
-We mainly communicate through LINE and email, but we also use the official Twitter accounts and Instagram of each student Tomonkai, and when we cannot get in touch, we approach each other through various routes, such as through seniors or acquaintances in each student Tomonkai.
+And I found that the basics, such as reporting and communication, are most important.
+In Zenpayoren, each student keeps in touch with various people such as Tomonkai, alumni, Student Affairs Section, etc. If this part is missing, the activity itself will not progress.
+If this part of the process is left out, the activity itself will not progress, so I learned the importance of working steadily.
+The main means of contact are LINE and e-mail, but we also use the official X of each student Tomonkai and Instagram, etc. When we are unable to contact them, we approach them through various routes, including through our seniors and through acquaintances of each student Tomonkai.

 Q. What efforts do you make to balance your studies with multiple other things, such as student involvement and student club activities?